saswatijena/algorithms_using_javascript/src/DataStructures/DATASTRUCTURES.md

 - Max Binary heap - parent node is larger than its children.
 Root is the maximum in the heap
 - Min Binary heap - parent node is smaller than its children.
 Root is the miminum in the heap
 - Very compact
-- Used to implement priority queue, used in graph traversal algorithms
+- Used to implement **priority queue**, used in graph traversal algorithms
 - Heap can be represented using an array instead of nodes where child is at 2n + 1 parent is math.floor((n-1)/2)